Best cycling gilets 2024: Vests to keep you warm and protect you from the wind

 Endura uses 80g of PrimaLoft Gold insulating fibres on the front torso and 60g of PrimaLoft Silver Active fibres have been used on the back.
 Primaloft uses a lot of recycled material, particularly plastic bottles to create its fibres.

 For cool and cold rides the Pro SL will keep you warm.
-There's enough stretch for it to go over a few layers and the cut is a little bit more relaxed.
+There's enough stretch for it to go over a few layers and the cut has a nice shape but is a little bit more relaxed.
 The three rear and one zippered pocket give you room for essentials.
-The pockets for me are slightly on the narrow side so bear this in mind if you want to carry a hefty rain jacket.
-On the subject of rain, the gilet has a 'water repellant' finish and water does bead and run well off it, but I suspect if a good amount of water did overcome it it may get a little sodden.
+The pockets for me are slightly on the narrow side so bear this in mind if you want to carry a hefty rain jacket or lots of spares.
+On the subject of rain, the gilet has a 'water repellant' finish and water does bead and run well off it, but when faced with a good amount of water it will get a little sodden.

 Due to the cut and styling of the gilet it wouldn't look out of place off the bike or being used for running or walking, potentially making it quite a versatile year-round buy.